godot-dlang/godot-dlang/README.md

 "postGenerateCommands": ["dub run godot-dlang:reloader -- --action load -e $DUB_TARGET_NAME"],
 ```
+-->

 ### Godot API
 Godot's full [script API](http://docs.godotengine.org/) can be used from D:
-- `godot` submodules contain container, math, and engine structs like `Vector3` and `String`.
+- `Godot` submodules contain container, math, and engine structs like `Vector3` and `String`.
-- Other submodules of `godot` contain bindings to Godot classes, auto-generated from the engine's API.
+- Other submodules of `Godot` contain bindings to Godot classes, auto-generated from the engine's API.
 These are the native classes scripts can be attached to.
 - These bindings use camelCase instead of snake_case.
     ```D
     // Change window to fullscreen example: